 - Participation in the Tuition Installment Payment Program (TIPP)

-- Students who have been approved for a federal student loan and are awaiting its receipt.
+- Students who have been approved for a federal student loan or awaiting VA Educational Benefits

 The Law School will not release a financial hold or a student’s official transcript for any purpose unless the student is current in his or her financial obligations to the school.